cmu-05-499/cmu-05-499.github.io/docs/homework/HW1/1_pdf.md

 ## Instructions

+Download the [assignment file](Syllabus.pdf) and open using Adobe Acrobat Pro

 ### Check for Accessibility

 1. Using the tools at the left side of the application find the **Prepare for Accessibility** Tool